The Ultimate Checklist: How To Choose The Right Exchange Traded Fund (ETF) To Invest In?

 Various investors have various risk appetite.
 Evaluate your personal risk preference before deciding if you should go for ETF investing.

-If you are the kind that have trouble sleeping when the price of your investment product fluctuates, ETF investing may not be the thing for you.
+If you are the kind that has trouble sleeping when the price of your investment product fluctuates, ETF investing may not be the thing for you.

 How will the addition of this ETF fit into your portfolio?